If you don't recognise or wish to dispute a transaction, you'll find everything you need to know here.

 If you've signed up for a free trial recently, check the free trial period and terms and conditions of the trial.
 The free trial may have expired and you may now be paying for goods or services.

-I recognise a transaction, but wish to dispute it
+I recognise a transaction, but want to dispute it

-In most cases you will need to try and solve the problem by first contacting the retailer.
+In most cases you’ll need to try to solve the problem by first contacting the retailer.

-If you are then unsuccessful you will need to contact us in order to query any transaction on your account.
+If that’s not successful, you can then contact us to query any transaction on your account.